Ken11514/AAE2004_t1_GP8/Task _1/readme.md

 $Cost=C_{Fuel} \cdot \Delta F \cdot T_{best} +C_{Time}\cdot T_{best}+C_{Fixed}$

+## Breakdown of codes

 ### Scenario 1
 1. 3000 Passengers  with in this week
 2. 12 flights maximum per week
 3. Time cost = medium and Fuel cost = 0.76$/kg

+According to the results of coding,

 ### Scenario 2
 1. 125 Passengers  with in this month